 First, you have to know what you're going for.
 "Normal" self-rising flour is made from "soft" all-purpose flour - which means it's lower in protein.
 Then it has baking powder and salt in prescribed amounts added in and blended.
 To get a similar affect in my gluten-free self-rising flour, I use a blend with less binding agent and little more baking powder than the "normal" version uses.
 That avoids the wonky texture you can get from binding agents and gives a similar rise as conventional flour blends do.

-Binder: I really like the Not Xanthan Not Guar from Pamela’s or I blend 60% psyllium husk powder + 40% potato starch myself.
-I know that may sound nuts to you, so I call for “baking binder” in the blend so you can use xanthan or guar gum if you prefer.
-Here’s my guide to using binders and mixing your own.
-If you’re using a blend that has a binder, you don’t need it.
+Binder: I really like gum free baking binder, so I blend 60% psyllium husk powder + 40% potato starch myself.
+I know that may sound nuts to you, so I call for "baking binder" in the blend so you can use xanthan or guar gum if you prefer.
+Here's my guide to using binders and mixing your own.
+If you're using a blend that has a binder, you don't need it.
 (Although some recipes need more binder than others.)

 Flours for Blending: when I say finely ground, that's what I mean.
 Don't mess around and buy cornmeal or nut meal or something and message me to tell me your biscuits were grainy.
 This Sweet Rice Flour from Koda Farms is my favorite rice flour by a long shot.